praton1729/praton_maze_blog/_posts/2020-04-11-Android-Application-Launch-Time-profiling.md

 title:  "Android App launch time profiling"
 ---

+In this post we will discuss some basic and advanced ways of measuring application launch times in Android.
+Plots to be added soon.

 ### Application creation

 When your application launches, the blank starting window remains on the screen until the system finishes drawing the app for the first